Sparky015/AstralEngine/README.md

 Based Lighting for the environment.
 The renderer supports two modes, forward and deferred.
 The forward renderer consists of a pre depth pass, lighting pass, environment map pass, tone mapping pass, and the deferred renderer consists of a geometry pass, lighting pass, environment map pass, tone mapping pass, and FXAA pass.
 Forward uses MSAA x4 while deferred uses FXAA (looking into TAA in the future).
+Additionally, both paths use compute shaders to calculate irradiance and prefiltered environment maps one time for each environment map that is set.

 * Frame/Render Graph